countpauper/countpauper/Angel/Design/Language Design.md

 Perhaps also: reading&writing to files/streams gpios, serial or sockets.

 Most of these evaluate to true.
 A function that errors before having any side effect (eg eof when reading) evaluates to false.
-This allows repeating options similar to SFINAE to attempt to achieve the desired effect or unhappy flow.
+This allows repeating options similar, using MFINAE, attempt to achieve the desired effect or unhappy flow.
 Of course if succesful the side effect will have occurred and there is no way to turn it back usuaully (as in RAII), so it is best to rely on lazy evaluation for pre conditions and put the side effect clause at the end.
 For this reason evaluation is lazy.
 This can also be used as a monadic way to attempt side effects.